Seattle Rat Exterminator and Mice Exterminator Services

 - Exclusion is an essential component of rat and mouse control that seals up entry points and denies easy access for rodents.

-Service comes with free re-treats if traps need to be reset, along with bait refills if necessary.
+In addition, your Croach® rodent control service comes with free re-treats if traps need to be reset, along with bait refills as necessary.
 Rat and mouse carcasses are removed during regular visits and complimentary re-treats.

 Common Seattle Rats and Mice